kesh-lang/kesh/examples.md

 ## Directives

 The core of the language is small by design.
-Any extra features must be explicitly enabled using directives.
+Any extra features must be enabled using directives.

 These take the form of a [shebang](https://en.m.wikipedia.org/wiki/Shebang_(Unix)) at the top of the file, specifying both the language version and any additional features to be enabled.
 This serves two purposes, as any **kesh** file with a shebang can be easily made executable on *nix operating systems.